 If our existing shareholders sell, or indicate an intention to sell, substantial amounts of our Class A common shares in the public market after the lock-up and other legal restrictions on resale discussed in this prospectus lapse, the market price of our Class A common shares could decline.
-Based upon the number of common shares outstanding as of November 30, 2018, upon the completion of this offering, we will have outstanding a total of Class A common shares, 12,995,954 Class A1 common shares and 16,057,618 Class B1 common shares, assuming no exercise of options to purchase Class A common shares outstanding as of November 30, 2018 and no exercise of the underwriters' option to purchase additional Class A common shares.
-All of the Class A common shares, including Class A common shares issuable upon conversion of our Class B common shares, Class A1 common shares and Class B1 common shares, will be freely tradable without restriction in the public market immediately following this offering, other than shares that are subject to lock-up agreements in connection with this offering and shares that are subject to restrictions on sales under the rules of the Securities Act.
+Based upon the number of common shares outstanding as of December 31, 2018, upon the completion of this offering and the concurrent private placement, we will have outstanding a total of 23,797,220 Class A common shares, 4,638,855 Class B common shares, 14,995,954 Class A1 common shares and 16,057,618 Class B1 common shares, assuming no exercise of options to purchase Class A common shares outstanding as of December 31, 2018 and no exercise of the underwriters' option to purchase additional Class A common shares, including Class A common shares issuable upon conversion of our Class B common shares, Class A1 common shares and Class B1 common shares, will be freely tradable without restriction in the public market immediately following this offering and the concurrent private placement, other than shares that are subject to lock-up agreements in connection with this offering and shares that are subject to restrictions on sales under the rules of the Securities Act.